 You have the right to restrict the release of your student information or to authorize the release of information to specified individuals.

-There are two ways to restrict the release of your personal information.
+There are two ways to restrict the release of your personal information:

 What is FERPA?
-FERPA stands for the Federal Educational Rights and Privacy Act of 1974.
+FERPA stands for the Family Educational Rights and Privacy Act of 1974.
 This legislation protects the privacy of your student records and regulates how your information is utilized.
 These are your rights and it is to your benefit to familiarize yourself with them.
 Take the FERPA tutorial to learn more.

 Review the Student Records - Right to Privacy information in the catalog to learn more about the details of FERPA, the Solomon Amendment, and the use of social security numbers.